Discount Cream Safety Information

 Disposing of CO2: Used chargers are non-refillable, but 100% recyclable where steel recycling programs exist.
 To be properly recycled, CO2 Chargers require expelling of all gas before being chopped in half by appropriate machinery.
 This is a safety measure set out by the manufacturers to ensure that the cartridges are completely empty of compressed gas before put through recycling machines which could be very dangerous.

-Storing Cream Chargers: Must be kept out of reach or accessibility of minors under the age of 18 years old.
+Storing Cartridges: Must be kept out of reach or accessibility of minors under the age of 18 years old.
 CO2 Chargers must be kept in a cool place (under 50°C) and must not exposed to direct heat.
 For over a century CO2 has been recognised as a workplace hazard at high concentrations.
 However, CO2 is naturally present in the air we breathe at a concentration of about 0.037% and is not harmful to health at low concentrations.
 Inhalation: Low concentrations are not harmful.
 Higher concentrations can affect respiratory function and cause excitation followed by depression of the central nervous system.
 A high concentration can displace oxygen in the air.
 CO2 is not flammable and cannot be ignited and is in fact very commonly used in fire extinguishers to put out electrical fires.